wp-plugins/blip-slideshow/readme.txt

 == Changelog ==

 = 0.3.1 =
+* Fixed bug where only one lightbox was working in posts with multiple slideshows
 * Fixed bug in parsing SmugMug thumbnails that aren't square
 * For link=full or link=lightbox, will show only SmugMug images smaller than the viewport
 * Scripts and CSS are no longer loaded on pages that don't use Blip